flamelily-bluescsi/bluescsi/picogx.md

 * Pre-flashed with latest firmware (1.0.5)

 Price includes shipping costs.
 Make sure you choose the correct delivery region from the dropdown.
-###### Waiting more 3D prints - DISPATCH FOR NEW ORDERS from today will be week commencing 13th April
+###### Waiting more 3D prints - DISPATCH FOR NEW ORDERS from 4th April will be week commencing 13th April
 ###### Please be patient.
 This product has been popular.

 &#128221; STOCK COUNT: {{site.picogx}}